 Refer to this link that will explain Cascadia high school diploma options to you.

-- You must CASAS test at the end of the quarter.
+- Taking CASAS post-tests at the end of the quarter.

 Current, recent, and entering CCF students are encouraged to meet with the program advisor, Neda Rabbanian, to discuss college and career goals and plan to transition to college-level classes.
 It can take time to plan your transition, so don’t hesitate to meet with Neda.
 Neda can help you research careers or college programs, answer questions about the transition process, and assist you with completing the application for financial aid.
 Neda also has information about scholarships and other resources that could help you transition to college.
 You can make an appointment with Neda by contacting the CFF office, or email Neda directly at email@example.com.

 For a preview of the College and Career Foundations class schedule, please consult the Summer 2021 Class Schedule flyer.
 The schedule may change.
 Contact our office at (425) 352-8158 for the most up-to-date information.